beched/hehdirb/README.md

 hehreq
 ============

-A small library with a couple of classes for asynchronous session-aware HTTP requests pushing.
+A small library with a couple of classes for asynchronous session-aware HTTP requests pushing with pipelining.
 Maximum requests number during single Keep-Alive session is calculated using dichotomy.

 Pydoc-generated documentation for the main class (hehreq.py) can be found in hehreq.html.

+The FastGet and MassGet classes are hehreq wrappers for gevent-driven single and multiple hosts processing respectively.
+They use Python logging interface to log stuff.
+They do not log 302 and 404 responses by default (see FastGet.report).

 Prefix heh- in the name is from Avar "hehgo", which literally means "fast".